8000158245/Logictech/README.md

 ## Additional Notes

 - The code uses regular expressions to parse the HTML structure of Time.com, which might be subject to changes on the website.
-- Consider error handling and rate limiting for robust API usage.
-- For production environments, explore more robust web scraping techniques and libraries.